Good time tracking and productivity app, but several timesheet issues

 Toggl Track Reporting & Analytics

-This bar chart shows billable and non-billable amounts for a custom time range.
-You can filter by team member, project, client, task, tag, and description to see where your business is making its income.
+This dashboard has charts showing billable and non-billable hours and amounts for a custom time range.
+I could filter these by team member, project, client, task, tag, and description to see where the business is making its income.

-This table shows time entries line by line.
+This tab displays a table showing time entries line by line.
 You can filter these by member, project, client, and so on.
-Admins can even add new time entries if something looks amiss, though I’m not sure why this functionality is under Reporting rather than Timesheet Approvals.
+Admins can even add new time entries if something looks amiss, though I was confused about why this functionality was under Reporting rather than the timesheet approvals feature.

-I also really liked that you can create a customized dashboard with the fields you want—and even save it for future use.
+I also really liked that you can create a customized dashboard with the fields you want, and even save it for future use.
+I could choose between various graph types, such as bar, grouped bar, donut, line, and more, depending on my needs.
+Many apps don’t offer customized reporting, so this was particularly impressive.

 All of Toggl Track’s reports and dashboards can be exported in Excel, CSV, or PDF format.